Multimodal Transportation with Ridesharing of Personal Vehicles: Exact algorithm

-It can be easily shown that the calculation of $\alpha_i(l_p)$ indeed minimizes the total travel time of $i$ to reach $l_p$. \begin{theorem} Given a feasible path $r_i = (l_0,\ldots,l_p,s)$ for driver $i$ that serves $p$ passengers in a match $\sigma(i)$.
+We show that the latest departure time $\alpha_i(l_p)$ used in Algorithm~2 indeed minimizes the total travel time of $i$ to reach $l_p$. \begin{theorem} Given a feasible path $r_i = (l_0,\ldots,l_p,s)$ for driver $i$ that serves $p$ passengers in a match $\sigma(i)$.
 The latest departure time $\alpha_i(l_p)$ calculated above minimizes the total travel time of $i$ to reach $l_p$. \end{theorem}

 \begin{proof} Prove by induction.
 For the base case $\alpha_i(l_1) = \max\{\alpha_i,\alpha_{j_{1}} - t(l_0,l_{1})\}$, $i$ does not need to wait for $j_1$.
 Hence, the total travel time of $i$ to pick-up $j_1$ is minimized with departure time $\alpha_i(l_1)$.
 Assume the lemma holds for $1 \leq y-1 < p$, that is, $\alpha_i(l_{y-1})$ minimizes the total travel time of $i$ to reach $l_{y-1}$.
 We prove for $y$.
 From the calculation, $\alpha_i(l_{y}) = \max\{\alpha_i(l_{y-1}), \alpha_{j_{y}} - t(l_0,l_{1}) - t(l_{1},l_{2}) - \cdots - t(l_{y-1},l_y)\}$.
 By the induction hypothesis, $\alpha_i(l_{y})$ minimizes the total travel time of $i$. \end{proof}